sabomichal/immutable-xjc/README.md

 Note: Derived classes can be further made serializable using these xjc [customizations](http://docs.oracle.com/cd/E17802_01/webservices/webservices/docs/1.6/jaxb/vendorCustomizations.html#serializable).

-### Release notes
-#### 1.6
-* added an option to set default values in no-arg constructors
-* added an option to generate builder classes that follow the same inheritance hierarchy as their subject classes
-* added an option to generate simple builder names
-* dropped support for java 6

-#### 1.5
-* added an option to leave collections mutable
-* added an option to generate public constructors only up to n arguments when builder is used

-#### 1.4
-* added an option to generate non-public constructors
-* added an option to generate additional *withAIfNotNull(A a)* builder methods

-#### 1.3
-* builder class copy constructor added

-#### 1.2
-* builder class now contains initialised collection fields
-* added generated 'add' methods to incrementally build up the builder collection fields

 ### JAXB version
 Plugin is built against JAXB 2.3.3